Our investment team share their guidance for ambitious edtech businesses looking to raise capital and scale-up successfully.

 Globally, the education market is going through a digital transformation.
 Pre-2023, when the wider technology market was at a real peak, many edtech businesses were achieving impressive growth.
 This was driven in part by a strong market, as well as increased tech adoption and excitement around AI (artificial intelligence), a shift in traditional working practices, and demand from customers for improved solutions.

-While these drivers persist today, a weakening macro environment (and the impact of this on the broader tech market) is now shining a light on the businesses best positioned for long-term success.
+While these drivers persist today, a weakening macro environment — and the impact of this on the broader tech market — is now shining a light on the businesses best positioned for long-term success.

-Following the pandemic, we saw greater emphasis on how businesses can best use technology to maximise value for their customers and end users.
-In the case of edtech specifically, we’ve seen two use cases rise to the top learning and development (L&D), and compliance and regulatory (including ESG).
+Following the COVID-19 pandemic, we saw greater emphasis on how businesses can best use technology to maximise value for their customers and end users.
+In the case of edtech specifically, we’ve seen two use cases rise to the top – learning and development (L&D), and compliance and regulatory (including ESG).

-Market specialism: I’m keen to talk to businesses that already know where they want to play in the edtech space, and where they land on the digital spectrum.
+Our investors are keen to talk to businesses that already know where they want to play in the edtech space, and where they land on the digital spectrum.
 Being super clear on the end market and use case you’re targeting will help you focus your offering and decide on the appropriate use of technology versus people – and help you to get ahead of the competition.

-Value proposition: In the current market, L&D budgets are under stress, with heightened pressure from customers demanding greater returns on their investment (ROI).
+In the current market, L&D budgets are under stress, with heightened pressure from customers demanding greater returns on their investment (ROI).
 It’s becoming increasingly hard to get L&D projects signed off, so more than ever, you need to be able to tie your product to an organisation’s operational gains and efficiencies.
 Alternatively, you could target budgets that sit outside of traditional L&D (most effectively seen where sign-off is at the C-suite level).

-Embeddedness: One test of the strategic value of an edtech solution is how difficult it is for customers to switch it off.
+One test of the strategic value of an edtech solution is how difficult it is for customers to switch it off.
 Another way to look at this is: what would they stand to lose in doing so?
 This is often measured as an ROI or efficiency gain, so edtech businesses that can accurately track these two things tend to have stronger sales messaging and conversion.
-This is where I see real potential.
+This is where our investors see real potential.

 Top tips for edtech startups